EmoCAST: Emotional Talking Portrait via Emotive Text Description: Methodology

 As illustrated in Fig. \ref{fig:train}, we introduce a progressive functional training strategy implemented in three phases:

-\textit{Phase 1 (Generalization Enhancement)}: First, we train the model on a mixed dataset including emotional talking videos with diverse identities.
+\textbf{Phase 1 (Generalization Enhancement)}: First, we train the model on a mixed dataset including the in-the-wild emotional talking videos spanning diverse identities.
 This phase enhances the model's generalization capability across diverse data sources.

-\textit{Phase 2 (Emotion Refinement)}: To refine facial expression accuracy and lip-sync, we exclude in-the-wild videos and train solely on a hybrid dataset comprising lab-collected emotional MEAD videos and high-quality lip-sync HDTF videos.
+\textbf{Phase 2 (Emotion Refinement)}: To refine facial expression accuracy and lip-sync, we exclude in-the-wild videos and train solely on a hybrid dataset comprising lab-collected emotional MEAD videos and high-quality lip-sync HDTF videos.
 This combination of two high-precision datasets ensures robustly generated results, even with limited identity.

-\textit{Phase 3 (Lip-Sync Specialization)}: Finally, to maximize lip-sync accuracy, we address potential interference from emotion by introducing an additional training phase.
+\textbf{Phase 3 (Lip-Sync Specialization)}: Finally, to maximize lip-sync accuracy, we address potential interference from emotion by introducing an additional training phase.
 Specifically, we train the model on the HDTF, a high-quality talking-head dataset featuring neutral facial expressions and precise lip synchronization.

-Through the above progressive functional training strategy, our model generates natural and emotionally expressive talking portraits with precise audio-visual synchronization.
+With this progressive functional training strategy, our model generates natural, emotionally expressive talking portraits with precise audio-visual synchronization.